Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Simulation Experiments

 \end{description}

-In \citet{baillie2024rit}, lagged dependent variables are explicitly included in the estimated regression.
-In contrast, our setup does not require pre-specifying any finite lag structure for $\ve{y}_t$.
-Since the Wold/VAR representation of $\ve{z}_t=(\ve{x}_t^\prime-\ve{\mu}_{x}^\prime, \ve{u}_t^\prime)^\prime$ yields an equivalent Durbin-type representation, the dynamics of $\ve{y}_t$ are absorbed implicitly and need not be imposed \textit{a priori}.
+In the simulation design of \citet{baillie2024rit}, lagged dependent variables are explicitly included in the regression.
+In contrast, our framework does not require specifying a finite lag structure for $\ve{y}_t$ \textit{a priori} in the estimating equation.
+Instead, under the maintained joint dynamic specification for $\ve{z}_t=(\ve{x}_t^\prime-\ve{\mu}_x^\prime,\ve{u}_t^\prime)^\prime$, together with the structural relation for $\ve{y}_t$, one obtains an equivalent Durbin-type representation.
+Hence, the dynamics of $\ve{y}_t$ are captured implicitly through the joint dynamics of $(\ve{x}_t,\ve{u}_t)$ rather than being specified directly in advance.

-In all cases, we consider sample sizes $T\in \{100, 200, 400, 800\}$.
-To investigate how the number of factors and the number of assets (equations) affect the finite-sample accuracy of the estimators and the performance of the tests, we consider $k\in \{2, 4\}$ and $N \in \{5, 10\}$.
-In each replication, we simulate $T + 500$ observations and discard the first 500 observations as burn-in.
-For all DGPs, we perform 1{,}000 Monte Carlo replications.
+In all cases, we consider sample sizes $T \in \{100, 200, 400, 800\}$.
+To examine the effects of the number of regressors and the number of equations on the finite-sample accuracy of estimators and the performance of tests, we consider $k \in \{2, 4\}$ and $N \in \{5, 10\}$.
+In each replication, we generate $T+500$ observations and discard the first 500 observations as burn-in.
+For each DGP, we conduct 10,000 Monte Carlo replications.

 For the VAR(1) coefficient matrix, the block restrictions depend on the DGP ($BD$/ $GEXOG$/ $EBD$) as in \eqref{eq_sim.bd}--\eqref{eq_sim.ebd}.
-To control persistence in a unified manner across blocks, we calibrate the magnitude of each block using its spectral norm $\|\cdot\|_2$.
-Specifically, we draw random orthogonal matrices $\ve Q_x\in\mathbb R^{k\times k}$ and $\ve Q_u\in\mathbb R^{N\times N}$ (via QR decomposition of i.i.d.\ Gaussian matrices) and set
+For the diagonal blocks, we control persistence through the spectral norm.
+Specifically, we draw random orthogonal matrices $\ve Q_x \in \mathbb R^{k\times k}$ and $\ve Q_u \in \mathbb R^{N\times N}$ via QR decompositions of i.i.d.\ Gaussian matrices and set